RebeccaBarbera/LAB2_project_group_13/README.md

 **Clustering** is executed with a software suite called **`MMseq2`**, the fastest method available for clustering, due to the implementation of three distinct clustering modes: `Greedy set cover`, `Greedy incremental` and `Connected-component clustering`.

-The following commands have been used to cluster both positive and negative datasets into 2 different clustered sets:
+The following commands have been used to cluster both positive and negative datasets into two different clustered sets:

 For positive:
 - `mmseqs easy-cluster positive_set.fasta pos_cluster-results tmp_pos --min-seq-id 0.3 -c 0.4 --cov-mode 0 --cluster-mode 1`